netdata/netdata/parser/README.md

 #### Introduction

-The incremental parser will be used to parse streaming and plugins input as well as metadata
+The parser will be used to process streaming and plugins input as well as metadata

 Usage

+1. Define a structure that will be used to share user state across calls
 1. Initialize the parser using `parser_init`
 2. Register keywords and assosiated callback function using `parser_add_keyword`
+3. Register actions on the keywords
-3. Start a loop until EOF
+4. Start a loop until EOF
    1. Fetch the next line using `parser_next`
    2. Process the line using `parser_action`
-        1. The registered callbacks are executed
+       1. The registered callbacks are executed to parse the input
+       2. The registered action for the callback is called for processing
 4. Release the parser using `parser_destroy`
+5. Release the user structure

 #### Functions